Aayusha2055/sheenycare/_posts/2021-04-30-retinol-and-vitamin-c.md

 ### Change in the PH Level of Your Face:
 When applying ingredients that are meant to be applied directly to the skin such as retinol or vitamin C, the pH of the skin is usually kept below 4.0 to increase their efficiency.

 * <b>Retinol:</b> Retinol typically has a pH between 5.0 and 6.0, as research has shown that's where it operates best.
-If you have dry, sensitive skin, you're probably not going to want to raise it's concentration too high.
+If you have dry, sensitive skin, you're probably not going to want to raise its concentration too high.

 * <b>Vitamin C:</b> The right pH level for vitamin C also means you need to be applying it at the right concentration level.
 Too much, and you risk irritation.
 L-Ascorbic Acid, the active form of vitamin C, needs to be at pH 3.5 or lower to effectively penetrate your skin.

 Let's get one thing straight: you can’t just apply these two products in the order I tell you.

-If you use them together, the pH gap in between these two ingredients will lower each other's effectiveness.
+If you use them together, the pH gap between these two ingredients will lower each other's effectiveness.

 ### Oil and Water Do Not Mix: